-MARK AND LUCILLE RUDNICK -- Mark and Lucille Rudnick established an endowed scholarship fund for nursing students from Worcester, Wicomico or Somerset County enrolled in NUR 223.
+MARK AND LUCILLE RUDNICK -- Mark Rudnick and the late Lucille Rudnick established an endowed scholarship fund for nursing students from Worcester, Wicomico or Somerset County enrolled in NUR 223.
 Income from the endowment is used for the annual scholarships.
 Selection is based on scholastic achievement, with preference given to students who are involved in the nursing student organization.
 Recipients must maintain a 3.0 grade point average.